MathewsPaulP/MLPCAP-Analyser/README.md

 3. Develop malware detection framework on the above platform and achieve over 70% solution accuracy on the Qbot dataset.
 4. Compare the various machine learning classifiers and find the most accurate classifier.
 5. Test the above algorithm on a PCAP containing multiple malware packets to determine solution effectiveness in detecting Qbot packets.

+# Approach

+The idea behind this project is to create a supervised machine learning solution that learns from an infected PCAP and identifies threats in an unseen PCAP.
+As such the first step is to find PCAP datasets containing malware traffic data.
+After researching on industry practices, the malware-traffic-analysis.net blog was chosen.
+This blog contains malware network traffic from 2013 onwards in PCAP format.
+Each PCAP also comes with a file containing all Indicators of Compromise (IoC).
+These IoC’s are artefacts identified by computer forensic expert from the cybersecurity industry.
+Using these datasets and IoC’s, the infection PCAP is processed using Wireshark.
+The PCAP is divided into normal and Qbot packets.
+The detailed report on how the packets were analysed can be found in the Approach chapter.

+After thorough research, python based Jupter notebook was chosen as IDE for the framework development.
+Python was chosen for its diverse range of machine learning libraries and vast amount of previous work done on the subject.
+Jupyter notebook provided a powerful and versatile IDE that allowed for the code, its output and explanatory text to be displayed as a single interactive webpage like interface.
+The outputs to a cell of code could be seen below it hence allowing for sections of code to be run independently without needing to compile the whole program.
+This allows for module like development of the

+The program was created using the libraries scapy, pandas, scikit-learn(sklearn), pickle and graphviz.
+The detailed usage of these libraries is explained in the Design and Implementation chapters of this report.
+Code from other repositories was also used to implement functions quickly, these repositories are referenced in the Design chapter.

+Finally, the script was tested on Qbot datasets and the performance of the different algorithms were calculated using various metrics from sklearn.
+The detailed report of these tests is available in the testing and evaluation chapter.

+*The full detailed report is available on request